Preparation and Stability of Standard Reference Air Mixtures

 From this flushing procedure the original air left in the cylinder is less than .01 % of the volume at the time of spiking and less than 5E-5 % after the final filling.
 Drifts in the stable isotopes of CO2 have been observed, even after this procedure, and have stabilized over time.

 The 33 atmospheres of air is blown down to ambient pressure.
 The standard can now be filled with ambient air or the trace gas can be adjusted via one of the next two steps.
-The cylinders are rated to 153 atmospheres and are filled to 149 atmospheres in about 35 to 45 minutes.
-When the air cools the pressure in the tank decreases to 136 atmospheres.
+The cylinders are filled to 136 atmospheres in about 45 minutes.

 Trace gas increase = K * (Target mole fraction - Ambient mole fraction)